oracle-livelabs/security/blockchain-table-new/introduction/introduction.md

-# Introduction to the Immutable and Blockchain Tables
+# Prevent and Detect Fraud Using Immutable and Blockchain Tables on Oracle Autonomous Database

 ## About this Workshop